DmitryPR/Giphy/README.md

 ## This project includes:

-- Handling basic issues with internet connection.
+- Handling basic issues with internet connection, retry logic.
-- Preloading default search values and also saving last search.
-- Pagination logic.
+- Alamofire integration with SwiftyJSON.
 - Caching of the images with SDWebImage.
-- Advanced logging and formatting with CocoaLumberjack.
+- Advanced logging and formatting with XCGLogger.
-- Smart usage of KZAsserts.
-- MBProgressHUD to show the spinner.
+- PKHUD to show the spinner.
 - Basic collection view to display the pictures.
 - Basic feedback for the user regarding his actions.
-- iOS 8+, runs both on iPhone and iPad.
+- iOS 8+, runs on iPhone and supports rotation